gwijthoff/paleoarchaeology/archaeology_article.md

 An overarching assumption that our devices are smart and we too are "smart."
 (Ellen Rose book w/ chapter on the "smart" user)  Are we becoming smarter?
 Becoming different?
 What are these cognitive assumptions on the part of the user?

 How do I make the turn from talking about smartusers and cognitive shifts from talking about archaeology as a useful term for media theory that we should take more seriously?
+It all turns around the idea of "magic."
+Magic in *2001: A Space Odyssey* and the ontological magic of technology.
+In the background of all this (it's okay to say it this way) is the idea that textual scholars now interpret artifacts… and media archaeology should be more grounded.

+See Lori Emerson on Mark Weiser's ubicomp pad

+See *From Memex to Hypertext* (1991): http://monoskop.org/log/?p=11747

 * * * * * * * * * * *